hajaji/MissionApp/README.md

 In order to install the application

 - Clone the repository
+- Set **MissionApp.API** as startup project.
-- In Visual Studio open the Package Manager Console.
+- Open the Package Manager Console.
 - Make sure that Default project is **MissionApp.Data**.
 - Run the commands: ```add-migration init``` and then run ```update-database```.
 - Verify that you have a database with name ```MissionDB```.